 This topic describes how to associate an elastic IP address (EIP) with a secondary elastic network interface (ENI) in NAT mode.
-This allows you to use the public and private IP addresses of the ENI at the same time.
+After you associate an EIP with a secondary ENI, the private IP address and public IP address that are assigned to the secondary ENI are available.
 In this case, the EIP is not displayed on the secondary ENI.

-- A VPC-connected secondary ENI is created.
-The secondary ENI and the EIP to be associated are deployed in the same region.
+- A secondary ENI that is deployed in a virtual private cloud (VPC) is created.
+The secondary ENI and the EIP belong to the same region.
 For more information, see Create an ENI.

-- In the upper-left corner, select the region where the EIP is created.
+- In the top navigation bar, select the region where the EIP is deployed.

-- On the Elastic IP Addresses page, find the EIP that you want to associate, and click Bind Resource in the Actions column.
+- On the Elastic IP Addresses page, find the EIP and click Bind Resource in the Actions column.

 - In the Bind Elastic IP Address to Resources dialog box, set the following parameters and click OK.

-- The number of EIPs that can be associated with a secondary ENI depends on the number of the private IP addresses of the secondary ENI.
+- The number of EIPs that can be associated with a secondary ENI is based on the number of private IP addresses that are assigned to the secondary ENI.

-Select an instance to bind Select the secondary ENI to be associated with the EIP.Make sure that the following requirements are met:
+Select an instance to bind Select the secondary ENI with which you want to associate the EIP.Make sure that the following requirements are met:

-- The secondary ENI is deployed in a Virtual Private Cloud (VPC) network.
+- The secondary ENI is deployed in a VPC.

-- The secondary ENI and the EIP are created in the same region.
+- The secondary ENI and the EIP belong to the same region.